How steam distillation gets the best from some of perfumery’s raw materials.

 Bulgarian Rose, Ginger from China and Cardamom from Guatemala make a bold and spicy introduction to the second fragrance from STORIES Parfums, accentuated by fresh, lively Bergamot.

 The Damask Rose is known as ‘The Queen of the Flowers’ and it thrives in Bulgaria’s favourable weather conditions.
 The buds are picked first thing in the morning before the sun rises; this ensures that the oil intensity is at its peak.
 Its method of harvest is labour intensive.
 It would take an experienced picker 24 hours to harvest enough blooms to make 30 ml of oil.
 The rose oil is floral with a peppery undertone, making it a perfect partner for the spicy top notes of Ginger and Cardamom.

 Ginger root and cardamom seeds are steam distilled to produce fresh, powerful oils.
 The raw materials are placed on a grille suspended inside the still.
 As the water bubbles beneath them the steam rises, opens the cells of the materials until the oil becomes suspended in the steam.
 When it condenses, the oil and water separate leaving essential oil and fragrant water.

-Cardamom adds warmth and a slight aniseed sweetness to Fragrance Nº.
+Cardamom adds warmth and a slight aniseed sweetness to STORIES Nº.
 02 while Ginger packs a spicy, pungent punch.
 When combined with the cool floral facet of Rose, the result is a delicate opening that makes a bold connection with the heart and base notes of this composition.